counterposition/dotfiles/dev environment setup.md

 cargo install tealdeer fd-find ripgrep broot
 ```

-#### Installing Node.js
+### Install Node.js, Python, Ruby, and other language toolchains

 First, install *asdf* and its associated plugin for Node.js.

-Next, install the latest LTS release of Node.js by running `asdf install --lts`
+Next, install the latest LTS release of Node.js by running `asdf install nodejs <version>`

-(**Note**: as of this writing, there is still no LTS release for Apple Silicon.
-You will have to install the bleeding edge release for now.)
+Set the global Node.js version with `asdf global nodejs <version>`.
+This version will be used by default unless overriden per-project by `asdf local nodejs <version>`.

+Apply these steps for Python, Ruby, and whatever else you wish to install.

 ### Install Homebrew